Kalaiyar Kovil: Festivals

 Kaaleesar's festival is celebrated in the month of Thai where the car festival is observed during the Poosam.
 Someswarar's Bhrammotsavam is celebrated in the Tamil month of Vaikasi. the float festival also happens then.
 Aadi Pooram is celebrated for Swarnavalli amman.

 Maruthu Pandiyar Gurupoojai is celebrated every year on 27 October as an honour for the Fourth king of Sivaganga Maruthu Pandiyars.
 People from various parts visit kalayarkovil by cars, buses and bikes to get dharshan from god maruthiruvars.

 Kalaiyar Kovil is a Town and a Panchayat Union in Sivaganga District, Tamil Nadu, India.

 Kalayarkoil is a Taluk in Sivaganga District of Tamil Nadu State, India.
 It is located 18 km east from District headquarters Sivaganga.466 km from State capital Chennai.

 Location

 The famous sorna Kaleeswara temple is in kalayarkoil, Sivaganga District, 18 km east of Sivagangai.NH-85 thondi- madurai-cochin National Highways connects kalayarkoil with other major towns.SH 29 connects kalaiyarkoil with paramakudi, Ilayangudi, karaikudi.

 Industry

-National Textile Corporation has Mill in the town its was also Known as Kaleeswara mills B unit.majority of people dependent on agriculture.
-Now service sector growing rapidly in kalayarkoil town.
+National Textile Corporation has a mill in the town previously known as Kaleeswara mills B unit.
+The majority of inhabitants are dependent on agriculture.
+The service sector is growing rapidly.